aneasystone/github-trending/README.md

 ## Html

+* 【2023-10-10】[CanciuCostin / android-spyware](https://github.com/CanciuCostin/android-spyware) - Rails c&c web application for spying Android devices
+* 【2023-10-10】[yash19sinha / coffee-bean](https://github.com/yash19sinha/coffee-bean) - Welcome to the "Coffee-Bean" Coffee Shop project!
+We're on a quest to blend coffee and code like never before.
+Join us for a latte-tude of coding fun.
+All skill levels are welcome to make this project as espresso-nal as it can be!
+Grab your digital mugs and join us.
 * 【2023-10-09】[chuva-inc / exercicios-2023](https://github.com/chuva-inc/exercicios-2023) -
 * 【2023-10-08】[pdf2htmlEX / pdf2htmlEX](https://github.com/pdf2htmlEX/pdf2htmlEX) - Convert PDF to HTML without losing text or format.
 * 【2023-10-07】[gnat / css-scope-inline](https://github.com/gnat/css-scope-inline) - 🌘 Scope your inline style tags in pure vanilla CSS!
 Only 16 lines.
 No build.
 No dependencies.